poop4331c/Group11/Sprint1/Architecture.md

 # Major Classes

+The major classes we are expected to have are MainMenu, LoadPreviousData, Movement, Collisions.
+This is subject to change as we move further into the development process.

 # Data Design

 We will keep a scoreboard of the top ten runs in a CSV file.
 At the start of the game, we will load the data in, and upon a qualifying user score, the file will be overwritten with the new score.